Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

-\textbf{Test-Time Diversity Augmentation.} At test time, varying decoding hyperparameters, such as the temperature coefficient, can lead to different reasoning outputs.
-Based on it, adopting decoding strategies such as beam search \cite{Freitag_2017}, tree search (particularly Monte Carlo Tree Search \cite{browne2012survey}), or graph search \cite{corneil2008unified} for the same question during testing can yield diverse reasoning paths, thereby enhancing reasoning diversity at inference time.
-Building on these points, AdaReasoner \cite{AdaReasoner} proposes an adaptive module that adjusts the decoding hyperparameters of the language model according to different question types, breaking away from the model’s inflexible reasoning patterns.
-To further aggregate diverse reasoning paths, SSA \cite{ssa} employs an additional module that combines all sampled reasoning processes to derive the final answer.
+At test time, varying decoding hyperparameters (e.g., temperature) can produce different reasoning outputs.
+Accordingly, decoding strategies such as beam search \cite{Freitag_2017}, tree search (especially Monte Carlo Tree Search \cite{browne2012survey}), and graph search \cite{corneil2008unified} can generate diverse reasoning paths for the same question.
+AdaReasoner \cite{AdaReasoner} further adjusts decoding hyperparameters by question type to overcome rigid reasoning patterns.
+To aggregate diverse paths, SSA \cite{ssa} combines sampled reasoning processes into a final answer.
 However, the search space induced by such decoding strategies is typically enormous, making it challenging to ensure that the sampled reasoning paths are useful for problem-solving.
-As a result, a key direction in test-time diversity augmentation is to incorporate external reward models to guide the exploration.
-As discussed in the previous section on reward modeling, reward models can assign validity scores to each explored node during search.
-This enables efficient pruning of invalid nodes and their subsequent paths \cite{gsm8k, prm800, Math-Shepherd, ovm, li-etal-2023-making}, ensuring that diverse exploration focuses on promising trajectories and facilitates the selection of optimal reasoning paths.
+Thus, a key direction is using external reward models to guide exploration.
+Reward models, As discussed in the previous section, can assign validity scores to explored nodes, enabling pruning of invalid nodes and paths \cite{gsm8k, prm800, Math-Shepherd, ovm, li-etal-2023-making}, focusing exploration on promising trajectories.

-Overall, self-diversity enhancement and test-time diversity augmentation form a mutually reinforcing relationship.
-Models equipped with diverse thinking capabilities can generate higher-quality and more varied reasoning paths, thereby improving the effectiveness and efficiency of test-time augmentation.
-Conversely, the diverse reasoning paths sampled during test-time augmentation can be leveraged to further train models to understand problems from multiple perspectives.
+Overall, self-diversity enhancement and test-time augmentation are mutually reinforcing: diverse LLMs yield higher-quality sampled paths, which improve the effectiveness and efficiency of test-time augmentation, while sampled test-time paths can further train LLMs to reason from multiple views.